How to Mention Education on your CV

 Graduates

-If you’ve recently left education, your main focus will be your degree rather than any part-time jobs you have had.
-You don’t need to list course modules, but doing so displays your knowledge and expertise to employers.
+If you’ve recently left full-time university education, your main focus will be your degree rather than any part-time jobs you have had.
+It’s not essential to list course modules, but doing so displays your knowledge and expertise to employers, especially if your areas of specialism align closely with the skills and experience listed in the job description

-During your studies, you may have the opportunity to complete an internship or two.
-If this is the case, you can include it in the ‘Work Experience’ section of your CV and place this section above your education if the work experience is directly related to the role you’re applying for.
+During your studies, you may have had the opportunity to complete an internship or two.
+If this is the case, you can include it in the ‘Work Experience’ section of your CV and place this section above your education, provided the work experience is directly related to the role you’re applying for.

 Professional courses